Skip to content

 🤗HuggingFace Transformers

-Hugging Face's Transformers is a very popular open-source library that provides a large number of pre-trained models, primarily for natural language processing (NLP) tasks.
-The goal of this library is to make the latest models easy to use and support multiple frameworks such as TensorFlow and PyTorch.
+Hugging Face's Transformers is a highly popular open-source library that provides a wide range of pre-trained models, primarily for Natural Language Processing (NLP) tasks.
+The library aims to make the latest models easily accessible and supports multiple frameworks such as TensorFlow and PyTorch.

 hf-transformers-image

-You can use Transformers to quickly train models while using SwanLab for experiment tracking and visualization.
+You can use Transformers for rapid model training while utilizing SwanLab for experiment tracking and visualization.

 python